Canadian Premier League Finals

 The Canadian Premier League Final is the annual championship game of the Canadian Premier League (CPL), the top level of Canadian soccer.
 It is played as a single match hosted by the winner of the first semifinal against the winner of the second semifinal at the conclusion of the league's annual playoff.
 The finals winner is awarded the North Star Cup trophy and earns a berth in round one of the CONCACAF Champions Cup.

 The CPL uses a playoff tournament following the regular season to determine its annual league champion, a method common to every other major North American sports league.
 This format differs from most soccer leagues around the world, which consider the club with the most points at the end of the season to be the champion.
 Since 2023, the league has honoured the regular season winners with the CPL Shield.

 The inaugural finals were played as a two-legged tie on October 26 and November 2, 2019 in which Forge FC defeated Cavalry FC.
 Forge FC is the most successful team in finals history, winning additional titles in 2020, 2022, and 2023.

 Format

-Different formats and methods of qualification were used for each of the first five CPL seasons.
-As of 2025 the method has remained the same since 2023.
+Many formats and methods of qualification were used over the first several CPL seasons.